 On Yer Bike

 So from the estate I cycled my way over relatively easy terrain almost back to where I’d been parked before.
-At the far end I had to hide my bike in some bushes while I walked down the hill to collect a couple of caches that I couldn’t possibly get the bike to.
+At the far end I had to hide my bike in some bushes while I walked down the hill.
+There were a couple of caches that I couldn’t possibly get the bike to.
 It was still there when I got back.
-I found the caches quite hard going and quite slow to do though, struggling as ever with dubious coordinates under the trees.
+The caches were quite hard going and quite slow to do though.
+I was struggling as ever with dubious coordinates under the trees.

 The Big Day

 Sunday arrived with renewed enthusiasm and somewhat better weather.
 We set off quite early as Kas wanted to get in a long run.
-We dropped her off at Ivinghoe Beacon and drove round to try to park up on the main approach to the Bridgewater Monument, on the estate.
-I planned this because the organisers had said that parking was likely to be tricky, so turning up “well early” looked like a sound strategy.
+We dropped her off at Ivinghoe Beacon and drove round to try to park up.
+I was aiming for the main approach to the Bridgewater Monument, on the estate.
+I planned this because the organisers had said that parking was likely to be tricky.
+Turning up “well early” looked like a sound strategy.
 When I arrived there was practically no-one there, and I even arrived before some of the organisers.

 We were well before the actual start of the event, so off we wandered into the woods to do some of the other caches in the estate, including Happy Hunter HP20’s “Big G” series of puzzles.
 For some reason I found these puzzles very easy to find in comparison to all the others on the estate. anyway, the girls and me walked off to the south-eastern side of the estate to do a loop around there plus half of the puzzles.
 We had a “running” breakfast in the bag to keep the kids going.

 By the time we got back it was pretty much lunchtime and we were overdue for meeting up with Norfolk12 (by about half an hour at least.
-She’d been doing what she does very well at such events – accumulating useful information about nearby caches so we could go collect them in the afternoon.
+She’d been doing what she does very well at such events.
+She’d accumulate useful information about nearby caches so we could go collect them in the afternoon.
 She’d got a few.
-She continued to do this while the girls and me grabbed a lunch at the cafe.
+She continued to do this while me and the girls grabbed some lunch at the cafe.

-By this time I’d got a call from Kas to say she was more or less at the estate (and where were we?).
+By this time I’d got a call from Kas to say she was more or less at the estate.
+And, of course, where were we?
 We were at the cafe, obviously.
 So we met up and Kas began the process of replenishing her electrolytes (or something) while the kids mucked about in the play areas and N12 and myself wandered off to find a venerable old multi-cache called TrOLL FREE which I’d tried previously but not found.
 N12 had done it and remembered where it was, within a few feet anyway.

 After this little sortie, we then went and said hello to Kas again before heading off north of the event site to finish off the rest of the “Big G” series.